 WHAT WE DO

-- Providing in material necessaries of refugees as much as we can.
+- Providing the material necessities of life for refugees as much as we are able.

 “Our prayers can go where we cannot.
 When we pray there are no borders, no prison walls, and no closed doors.”